extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 https://twitter.com/NeoYokel/status/1393294957352468494

 The overwhelming impression I was left with after testing these apps was one of unwavering competence, cleverness, and true innovation.
+How many different ways can I possibly conjure forth in order to communicate this?
+I, David Blue - the vain fucker with a precollection for the most superficial variables of software design *so* healthy that I have on multiple occasions designed whole, years-long workflows around specific applications *entirely because of their available color palettes*... **It is I who requires you to take a good fucking look**, because this list of decentralized, largely open source, federated social software is a goddamned fashion show.

 ## Continuing to Explore Social Ownership
 ![Mastodon Account Wordcloud](https://user-images.githubusercontent.com/43663476/122717470-43f08a00-d231-11eb-890f-dfa3ff33b65d.png)